Hard Rock Cafe: 1990–present: Buyouts, expansion, and closures

-In Argentina, the first Hard Rock Cafe opened in 1995 in Recoleta, Buenos Aires.
 In 2016, a location opened in Ushuaia, Argentina in the province of Tierra del Fuego, with another being opened in the city of Puerto Iguazu in 2024.

 Canada had numerous restaurants but many of them closed, notably the one at Yonge-Dundas Square (now Sankofa Square) in Toronto in May 2017, which had been the chain's second location, leaving just two in that country, Niagara Falls, Ontario, and the Hard Rock Casino in Coquitlam, B.C.
-At the Canadian Tire Centre, the stadium formerly housed Ottawa's first Hard Rock Café when it opened as The Palladium on January 15, 1996, and for many years when it was known as the Corel Centre.
-The café closed on August 8, 2002.
+The Outlets of Maui location in Hawaii at 900 Front Street, and original Las Vegas cafe on Paradise Road both closed permanently on December 31, 2016; the Las Vegas closure was to funnel traffic to the newer Showcase Mall location nearby, while Hard Rock did not provide a reason for the Maui closure.
+The building that housed the Maui location was completely destroyed by the 2023 Hawaii wildfires, alongside the Outlets of Maui.